ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/_index.md

     - Configure the network security group of the VM to expose the application over the Internet.

 prerequisites:
-    - 'Subscription to Azure.
+    - 'A subscription to Azure.
 Use this link to sign up for a free account: https://azure.microsoft.com/en-us/free/'

 author_primary: Dawid Borycki